emannenicholas/pupe-pat/README.md

 the pupil plate.
 The "best" M2 tip and tilt are marked with a red X.

 The code can be run in two modes (see below): real-time and offline modes.
-The offline mode will analyze all images in a given directory that are taken by the LCOEngineering proposal (default), that are EXPOSE or EXPERIMENTAL obstypes, and are defocused (FOCDMD != 0.0).
+The offline mode will analyze all images in a given directory that are EXPOSE or EXPERIMENTAL obstypes, and are defocused (FOCDMD != 0.0).
+By default, `PROPOSAL_ID` is not used to filter images.
+However, the `--proposal-id PROPOSAL_ID` argument may be specified on the command line to analyze only those images that are taken by the specified `PROPOSAL_ID`.
 To ensure that the proposal is correctly included in the header, the Sequencer should be set to manual when taking the images.

 The real-time mode has the same criteria for which images to analyze, but watches the input directory for new files.
 Right before an M2 tip/tilt run,